 Make Great PowerPoint Presentations (Free PDF eBook Download)

 Our free eBook makes a perfect complement to this tutorial.
 It'll take you through the complete presentation process—from start to finish.
-Learn how to write your presentation, design it like a pro, and prepare it to present powerfully.
+Learn how to make a good PowerPoint presentation from writing it, designing it like a pro, and preparing it to present powerfully.

 Download our new eBook: The Complete Guide to Making Great Presentations.
 It's available for free with a subscription to the Tuts+ Business Newsletter.

-Start Creating Your Own Great PowerPoint Presentations Today
+Start Making Your Own Great PowerPoint Presentations Today